 - Bring more technical resources will help to hire tech talent.
 Put your developer team in a room together and talk about how to hire people like them.

 - Ask the team members if they are aware of any skilled expertise for a particular programming language.
 They can help you with the correct terminologies for the job descriptions and what skills to test.

 Once you are clear with the right technical details such as Technology, Platform, Languages, and other skills that are required for the job.
 Now, it’s time to take the word out.

 While designing your Job Ads and Job Description to attract the techies, do remember that techies not only looking for a fat pay scale but also other effective attraction magnets like -

 - Work on latest technologies

-- Better Work life balance
+- Better Work-life balance

 - Company Culture

-Write good job description.
+Write a good job description.
 A good job description not only attracts candidates but the right candidates.
 Be sure to include these in your job description.

 1. Proper Job Title - Use the proper job title that will convey best what the employee will be doing.
 Having the incorrect job title will lead to a great deal of confusion for both the parties.